front-end-intermediate/5-express/readme.md

 const mongoose = require("mongoose");
 ```

-We connect to a Mongo DB through the Mongoose's connect method, `mongoose.connect(URL, { options });`, and pass any configuration options in using an object.
+We connect to a Mongo DB through the Mongoose's connect method, `mongoose.connect(URL, { options });`.
+We pass any configuration options in using the second argument - an object.

 Store the database connection string in a variable: